Table of Contents

 In addition, he has made guest appearances on a large number of television episodes, including “Mr. & Mrs. Smith,” “Sex and the City,” “High Incident,” “Night Visions,” “My Name Is Earl,” “Deadwood,” and plenty of other shows.
 He makes well over one hundred thousand dollars.

-In addition to that, he has performed in the theater in productions such as “The Monogamist,” “Plunge,” “Hold on to Me Darling,” and “The Santaland Diaries.”
+In addition to that, he has performed in theaters in productions such as “The Monogamist,” “Plunge,” “Hold on to Me, Darling,” and “The Santaland Diaries.”

 A number of video games, including “Turok” and “Call of Duty: Modern Warfare 3,” include him as a playable character as well.
 Because of all of his roles in films, television series, performances in theaters, and video games, he has been able to amass a significant quantity of money, which has contributed to a rise in his overall net worth.

-Timothy has a strong passion for sports, and at one time in his life he worked as a sports reporter for Joe Escalante’s morning radio program in Los Angeles.
+Timothy has a strong passion for sports, and at one point in his life, he worked as a sports reporter for Joe Escalante’s morning radio program in Los Angeles.
 In addition, he competes in a number of celebrity tennis events at a level equivalent to that of a semi-professional.

-Timothy purchased a property in Los Angeles, California, for the price of $3.7 million in the year 2003.
+Timothy purchased a property in Los Angeles, California, for $3.7 million in 2003.

 Timothy was born on May 20, 1968, in Honolulu, Hawaii, to his parents, JV Bevan Olyphant, who had previously worked as the vice president of production at ‘Gallo Winery,’ and Katherine.
 Timothy relocated to Modesto, California, when he was only 2 years old, and it was there that he spent his childhood years with his elder brother, Andrew, and his younger brother, Matthew.